 Yes prohibitionism and racial collectivism were everywhere afoot.
 A humiliating 1882 Chinese Exclusion law had just been renewed, frightening immigrants and irritating Chinese corporations.
 Though opium was legal, the opium tariff (10% of all customs revenue) was high enough to encourage smuggling through British Canada in customs-sealed railroad cars.
 Dry lame duck President Harrison in February 1893, a month before Inauguration Day, tinkered with regulations so as to put a stop to railcar opium smuggling.
 Newspapers suddenly bristled with stories of opium evils.
 Economic problems in the Pacific Northwest followed immediately.
 Tong war gunfire announced an opium famine among Highbinders in Chinatowns nationwide within two weeks.

 Neither the Democratic nor the Republican platform called for an income tax, but William Jennings Bryan and Benton McMillin leapt onto the Populist bandwagon headed for Altruria, agitating shrilly for an income tax in the spring of 1893.
 The depression deepened as more and more Democrats in Congress backed that particular tax.
+That 9% vote packed the law-changing clout of a better than 51% mandate.
+It’s as though each People’s Party platform spoiler vote were worth six votes squandered on kleptocracy candidates.
+That’s leverage!

 The grinning mask of socialism has since fallen away to reveal a death’s-head.
 Its empires of torture collapsed in 1991 and fugitive victims are everywhere bearing witness to a legacy of murder and slavery shameful even by the standards of metropolis-colony Mercantilism.
 Nobody wants to move to Cuba, Venezuela, China or North Korea.
 Nobody reads Howell, Bellamy, Marx or London, but rather Ayn Rand, Robert Heinlein, Milton Friedman and Neil Stephenson.
 Today it is the mask of mixed-economy mercantilism that is slipping.
 The violence of mystical prohibitionism and Kleptocracy now cringes in anticipation of a hitherto unknown and never-experienced ideal of libertarian choice in government.